-Kristen Chidsey, the Mind “full” Mom, noticed one issue with following a slow cooker recipe in an Instant Pot.
-Instant Pots have three settings in the slow cooker settings: Low, Normal or Medium, and High.
+Instant Pots have three settings in the slow cooker program Low, Normal or Medium, and High.
 Slow cookers often have a warm setting and low and high slow cooking settings.
 Instant Pot slow cooker program Low setting provides the function of a slow cooker Warm setting in a slow cooker; it is not equivalent to a slow cooker Low cooking setting.
 A rule of thumb for following a slow cooker recipe with a pressure multi-cooker: cook at medium (“normal”) where the slow cooker recipe says low.

 Pressure cookers can cook the same soups, stews etc. that can be cooked in a slow cooker or in a pot on a stove or in an oven.
 Pressure multi-cookers, including Instant Pots, can perform many slow cooker recipes in slow cooker programs.
 Madhur Jaffrey has recipes for lamb (and goat) including a lamb pilaf using Instant Pot slow cooker progam setting in her Instantly Indian Cookbook.
 Melissa Clark has Instant Pot slow cooker versions of every recipe Dinner in an Instant.
 Cooks Illustrated/ATK’s Multicooker Perfection did too.